Johni0702/guile-language-server/README.md

 - Jump to definition of top-level procedures
 - Jump to definition of most other top-level variables (on a best effort basis)
 - Jump to definition of local binding (WIP)
+- Whole document formatting (with support for GNU Emacs magic indent comments; same file only for now)

 ## Shortcomings